Southern Rhodesia in World War I: Legacy

 Accounts of white Southern Rhodesian soldiers' wartime experiences started to be published in the 1920s.
 The conflict became a key entry in many national histories, though the role played by black troops was often minimised in these accounts.
 The colony's wartime contributions became a source of great pride for much of the Southern Rhodesian white community, as well as for some black Africans; whites were particularly proud that they had had the highest enlistment rate in the British Empire during the war.
 A national war memorial, a stone obelisk, 50 ft high, was funded by public donations and built in Salisbury in 1919.
 Soldiers, one black and one white, were depicted in relief on plaques on each side; the inscriptions below read "1914–1918—We fought and died for our King."
-Five years later, Lieutenant-Colonel J A Methuen organised the erection on a kopje near Umtali of a stone cross, 30 ft tall, to memorialise the country's fallen black soldiers.
+Five years later, Lieutenant-Colonel J A Methuen organized the erection on a kopje near Umtali of a stone cross, 30 ft tall, to memorialise the country's fallen black soldiers.
 This monument remains to this day, as does the bronze plaque at its foot, which reads "To the Glory of God and in Memory of Africans Who Fell.
 1914–1918."

 Southern Rhodesia's contributions to the Imperial war effort helped it to become regarded by Britain as more mature and deserving of responsible government, which Whitehall granted in 1923.
 The territory was made a self-governing colony, just short of full dominion status.
-Charged with its own defence, Salisbury introduced the selective conscription of white males in 1926, and reformed the Rhodesia Regiment the following year.
+Charged with its own defense, Salisbury introduced the selective conscription of white males in 1926, and reformed the Rhodesia Regiment the following year.
 The territory's association with the King's Royal Rifle Corps endured in the form of affiliation between the KRRC and the Rhodesia Regiment's new incarnation, which adopted aspects of the KRRC uniform and a similar regimental insignia.
-The new Rhodesia Regiment was granted the original's World War I battle honours and colours by George V in 1929.
+The new Rhodesia Regiment was granted the original's World War I battle honors and colors by George V in 1929.

 In World War II, Southern Rhodesia again enthusiastically stood behind the UK, symbolically declaring war on Germany in support of Britain before any other colony or dominion.
 Over 26,000 Southern Rhodesians served in the Second World War, making the colony once more the largest contributor of manpower, proportional to white population, in all of the British Empire and Commonwealth.
 As in World War I, Southern Rhodesians were distributed in small groups throughout the British Army, Royal Navy and Royal Air Force.
 Dedicated Rhodesian platoons again served in the KRRC, and the Rhodesian African Rifles, raised in 1940, were in many ways a resurrection of the Rhodesia Native Regiment.
 Military aviation, already associated with the colony following the First World War, became a great Southern Rhodesian tradition during the Second, with the colony providing No. 44, No. 237 and No. 266 Squadrons and other personnel to the Royal Air Force, as well as training in Southern Rhodesia for 8,235 Allied airmen.